 Use this calculator to find out the grade of a course based on weighted averages.
 This calculator accepts both numerical as well as letter grades.
 It also can calculate the grade needed for the remaining assignments in order to get a desired grade for an ongoing course.

-Grade Planning Calculator
+Final Grade Calculator

 The calculators above use the following letter grades and their typical corresponding numerical equivalents based on grade points.
-Refer to the GPA Calculator for further detail.

-Brief history of different grading systems1
+Brief history of different grading systems

 In 1785, students at Yale were ranked based on "optimi" being the highest rank, followed by second optimi, inferiore (lower), and pejores (worse).
 At William and Mary, students were ranked as either No. 1, or No. 2, where No. 1 represented students that were first in their class, while No. 2 represented those who were "orderly, correct and attentive."
 Meanwhile at Harvard, students were graded based on a numerical system from 1-200 (except for math and philosophy where 1-100 was used).
 Later, shortly after 1883, Harvard used a system of "Classes" where students were either Class I, II, III, IV, or V, with V representing a failing grade.
 All of these examples show the subjective, arbitrary, and inconsistent nature with which different institutions graded their students, demonstrating the need for a more standardized, albeit equally arbitrary grading system.